-RENEWABLE PORTFOLIO STANDARDS TARGETS FOR SELECTED STATES (2010-2050)
+RENEWABLE PORTFOLIO STANDARDS TARGETS FOR SELECTED STATES (2010-2050) percent of retail electricity sales

 Source: U.S. Energy Information Administration, based on states' renewable portfolio standards

 Additionally, in July of 2019, New York increased its RPS goal to 100 percent carbon-free electricity by 2040, and Ohio passed a bill to eliminate their RPS altogether.